Common Wadden Sea Secretariat

-The Common Wadden Sea Secretariat (CWSS) is the coordinating body of the Trilateral Wadden Sea Cooperation (TWSC).
+The Common Wadden Sea Secretariat (CWSS) supports, facilitates and coordinates the Trilateral Wadden Sea Cooperation (TWSC).
 Located in Wilhelmshaven, the Secretariat was founded in 1987 by the Wadden Sea states Denmark, Germany, and the Netherlands.

 - coordinates, promotes and supports activities of the Cooperation;